fractal6/fractal6-ui.elm/README.md

 Single-page application frontend for [Fractale](https://fractale.co).

 **Fractale** is a platform for self-organization.
-It is designed around the concept that an organization can be represented as a tree, and the principles of transparency, governance decentralization and authority distribution.
+It is designed around the concept that an organization can be represented as a tree and should follow principles of transparency, governance decentralization and authority distribution.
 A tree divides in branches and form leaves, likewise an organization divides in **Circles** that can have **Roles**.
-Both circles and roles have an associated descriptive document, called **Mandate**, intended to define its purpose and operating rules.
+Both, circles and roles have an associated descriptive document, called **Mandate**, intended to define its purpose and operating rules.
 Finally, the communication inside the organization is done trough **Tensions**, and make the link between users and organizations.
-You can think of it as an email, but more structured and more powerful.
+You can think of a tension as an email, but more structured and more powerful.

-Using Fractale for your organization provides the following capabilities and features:
+Using Fractale for your organization offers the following capabilities and feature:
-* Tree and Graph-Packing organisation map and navigation.
+* Tree and Graph-Packing organisation navigation
-* Organization visibility define at circles level.
+* Organization visibility defined at circles level
-* ACL based on member role and circle governance rules.
+* ACL based on member roles and circle governance rules
-* Ticketing management through Tensions.
+* Ticketing management through Tensions
-* Discussion thread and subscription per tension.
+* Discussion thread and subscription per tension
-* Journal history of events (including mandate updates).
+* Journal history of events (including mandate updates!)
-* Email notifications and response.
+* Email notifications and response
-* Labels system.
+* Labels system
-* Role templates system.
+* Role templates system
-* GraphQL API.
+* GraphQL API

 ## Install